-With a larg spoon, mix remaining whipped cream (about 2 cups) and the icing ( that came with the cinnamon bun packages) together and add vanilla brewed coffee.
+With a larg spoon, mix remaining whipped cream (about 2 cups) and the icing/frosting (that came with the cinnamon bun packages) together and add vanilla brewed coffee.
 Set aside.

 Assembly: spread cream cheese raspberry mixture over layer of cinnamon buns in pan

 Place the other layer of baked cinnamon buns on top of mixture face up

 Spread whipped cream/icing mixture overtop of that layer.

 Note: Do not worry if the cinnamon rolls shrink in the pan when they cook

 Note: This is best served after leaving in fridge overnight, as it gives cinnamon roll layers time to soften.